jantman/puppet-archlinux-workstation/README.markdown

 In addition, declares instances of:
 * [saz/sudo](https://github.com/saz/puppet-sudo) to manage /etc/sudoers and sudoers.d entries for your user
 * [saz/ssh](https://github.com/saz/puppet-ssh) to manage sshd_config
+* a Firewall type to allow ssh connections

 #### Parameters